Workbench-Build/workbook/docs/index.md

 Branding isn't about you.
 It's about what you're providing for your customer.
 It's not about being cool to be cool, it's about helping your customers kick ass.
 When your customers succeed you succeed, and in a way that feels genuine and builds true fans/community.

 If you have no values no one will care about your brand.
 You have to believe in and communicate something that people care about.
 Then people will amplify that message to create a community of people with shared values.

+Often value is an opinion of what is valuable - but that's based on supply and demand.
+Ideally your token system allows for localized contextual value vs a global sense of value (same w governance - push it to the edges).
+Different people like different things.
+Create systems that give everyone room to innovate and explore.

+You don't get to pick your communities.
+They reflect the values of the project.

+Every community is it's own kitchen.
+Often similar ingredients, but you need someone there tasting things as you go not just blindly following a recipe.

+Build something people want and want to be part of.

+The culture and values should be reflected in the community as well as the mechanism design.

 **Examples:**